How to Create a Physical Computer Profile to Provision File Servers in VMM

-As of System Center 2012 R2, host profiles are replaced by physical computer profiles.
+As of System Center 2012 R2, host profiles are replaced by physical computer profiles in Virtual Machine Manager (VMM).
 Physical computer profiles can be used to provision a computer into a Scale-Out File Server cluster or into a Hyper-V host.
-The following procedure describes how to create a physical computer profile, in the Virtual Machine Manager (VMM) library, which you can then use to provision computers into Scale-Out File Servers.
+The following procedure describes how to create a physical computer profile, in the VMM library, which you can then use to provision computers into Scale-Out File Servers.
 Physical computer profiles include configuration settings such as the location of the operating system image to use during deployment and the hardware and operating system configuration settings.

 Make sure to determine whether the computers that you want to provision use Extensible Firmware Interface (EFI) or basic input/output system (BIOS).
 If you have computers of both types, you must create a separate profile for each type.

 Before you begin this procedure, make sure that the following prerequisites are met:

 Virtual hard disk A generalized virtual hard disk with the Windows Server 2012 R2 operating system must exist in a library share.